 Michael Marszalkowski Michael is an attorney in Buffalo, NY who practices immigration and entertainment law.
-A voracious reader and sporadic writer, Michael used to make up bedtime stories, create improv scenes on rainy days and write original plays for his four children.
-His influences are his parents and their incredible work ethic and his exposure to the world at large, his Catholic faith, being married and being a first generation Polish-American.
+A voracious reader and writer, Michael used to make up bedtime stories, create improv scenes and write original plays for his four children.
+His influences are his parents and their incredible work ethic, his life experience of over 20,000 days, his Catholic faith, being married and being a first generation Polish-American.
 He has recently accepted the fact that after numerous knee operations, he may not grow up to become a professional soccer player.

 After enjoying and surviving the winters in Buffalo and Fredonia, NY, Stevens Point, Wisconsin and Glasgow, Scotland, Paul decided to try something completely different.
 He now lives and works in Central California as the Music Director for the Pacific Conservatory Theatre.
-Paul attended Canisius High School where he played lead trumpet in the jazz band, acted in and directed various theatrical productions, and founded a Writer's Club which is still going strong.
-After graduating, Paul spent three years in Washington, D.C., studying Political Science and English before realizing that Music was his calling - and he transferred to Fredonia to pursue it.
-In his spare time, Paul enjoys reading anything he can get his hands on, watching old movies, playing the first two bars of Hanson songs and seeing who recognizes them, brainstorming epic novels that never go anywhere, putting on ridiculous accents, sitting in his hot tub and making up limericks with his younger brother, and playing frisbee.
+Paul attended Canisius High School in Buffalo, NY where he played lead trumpet in the jazz band, acted in and directed various theatrical productions, and founded a Writer's Club which is still going strong.
+In his spare time, Paul enjoys reading anything he can get his hands on, watching old movies, playing the first two bars of Hanson songs and seeing who recognizes them, brainstorming epic novels that never go anywhere, putting on ridiculous accents, sitting in a hot tub and making up limericks with his younger brother, and playing frisbee.
 Paul is always working on several new musical productions and compositions.